mojomojo1/bootkon/docs/labs/5_dataplex.md

 #### Add Dataplex Zones

-We will add 2 zones; one for raw zone and another one for curated zone.
+We will add two zones: one for raw data and another for curated data.

 1. Click on the <walkthrough-spotlight-pointer locator="semantic({link 'bootkon-lake'})">bootkon-lake</walkthrough-spotlight-pointer> lake you just created.
 2. In the Zones tab, click <walkthrough-spotlight-pointer locator="semantic({link 'Add zone'})">+ Add Zone</walkthrough-spotlight-pointer> and enter the following details: